Xuanwo/Bhatia/pages/Javascript.md

   	console.log(poo)
   }
   ```
-- The above is some Javascropt
+- The above is some Javascript
+-